profpius/customer-churn-analysis/README.md

 ## What This Project Is About

-This is my second data project and honestly the one where things started clicking for me.
+This is my first data project and honestly the one where things started clicking for me.

 I wanted to work on something that felt like a real business problem, not just a clean textbook dataset.
 Customer churn made sense because almost every company deals with it and the data is messy in ways that actually teach you something.

 The question I was trying to answer: *what separates customers who stay from customers who leave, and can we spot the difference before it's too late?*

-The dataset has 36,992 customer records across 24 features — demographics, transaction history, engagement behaviour, support complaints, and feedback.
+The dataset has 36,992 customer records across 24 features that includes demographics, transaction history, engagement behaviour, support complaints, and feedback.
 The target variable is `churn_risk_score` (0 = stayed, 1 = churned).

 ---